Professor Sheena Murray

 Sheena Murray is an Assistant Professor of Economics at University of Tennessee Chattanooga.
 She joined the Department of Finance and Economics in the Fall of 2018, and is excited to be a member of the Gary W. Rollins School of Business.

 Originally from California, she earned her BA in Economics with a minor in Political Science in 2007.
 She attended graduate school at the University of Colorado Boulder, and earned her PhD in 2014.
-Sheena's dedication to teaching and research were recognized in graduate school by the awarding of the: Reuben Zubrow Fellowship for an unusual commitment to teaching and research, the Leslie Whittington Fellowship for excellence in economics, and the Graduate Student Teaching Excellence Award.
+Sheena's dedication to teaching and research was recognized in graduate school by the awarding of the: Reuben Zubrow Fellowship for an unusual commitment to teaching and research, the Leslie Whittington Fellowship for excellence in economics, and the Graduate Student Teaching Excellence Award.
 Sheena then taught at Curry College in Boston MA for four years.
 While at Curry College her commitment to excellence was recognized by twice being nominated as a Faculty Mentor by Dean's List students.
 Since starting at UTC she has been awarded a Summer Research Award, as well as recognition from the Summerfield Johnston Research Endowment.